 A fit and active 47-year-old mother, Chicago Bears fan, and certified trainer, Juanita Segura calls herself “a CrossFit diva.”

-Juanita was in the process of opening her own CrossFit studio when she was diagnosed with lung cancer.
+While opening her own CrossFit studio, tests confirmed a lung cancer diagnosis.
 The diagnosis was so shocking that she couldn’t bring herself to research the disease or possible treatments.

 Find out more on how Juanita helps other lung cancer patients with her social media and volunteer efforts.

-Missy was given the accepted standard of care at the time, but her cancer returned.
+Although given the accepted standard of care at the time, Missy’s cancer returned.
 Find out how lung cancer research helped Missy get to the status of “no evidence of disease.”

 An attorney and lung cancer survivor, David Sturges was diagnosed 22 years after he quit smoking and a little over one year after he climbed Mt.
 Kilimanjaro.
 He underwent surgery for removal of two lobes of his right lung.

-In the blink of an eye, Michael Weitz’s world was turned upside down when he was diagnosed with advanced lung cancer.
-He was 49 years old and given 4 to 8 months to live.
+In the blink of an eye, 49-year-old Michael Weitz’s world was turned upside down when he was diagnosed with advanced lung cancer and given 4 to 8 months to live.